 The Master of Science in Criminology program at OCU offers a curriculum that promotes the development of skills required in the workforce.
 Students study with faculty working on contemporary issues facing Oklahoma, the United States and the world.
 We can accomplish this with the assistance of our connections to various local, state, and federal agencies like Oklahoma City Police Department, Oklahoma State Bureau of Investigaion, U.S. Marshals Service.
 This advisory board provides direct connections for our students with potential employers as well as developing critical analysis skills for contemporary social issues.

-Graduates of our program can be found working across the country in these and other agencies: CARE Child Abuse and Response Evaluation Center, Federal Bureau of Investigation, Oklahoma Department of Corrections and U.S. Marshals Service to name a few.
+Graduates of our program can be found working across the country in these and other agencies: CARE Child Abuse and Response Evaluation Center, Federal Bureau of Investigation, Oklahoma Department of Corrections, Oklahoma City Police Department and U.S. Marshals Service to name a few.

 Thanks for your interest in OCU's Master of Science degree in Criminology.
 We are accepting applications for this program.
 Please contact Graduate Admissions at 405.208.5391 or via email at email@example.com with questions about the application process.
 You may also contact M. Nicole Warehime, Ph.D. at firstname.lastname@example.org with questions.
-Dr. Warehime is an Assistant Professor of Sociology and Justice Studies at Oklahoma City University.
+Dr. Warehime is an Assistant Professor and Chair of Sociology and Criminal Justice at Oklahoma City University.